10 Best Maximalist Running Shoes Reviewed

 The Criteria We Used For Our Evaluation Of the Best Maximalist Running Shoes

 We searched high and low among hundreds of reviews by runners to find which ones would be the best for maximalists.
 These are the key points we used when determining which ones would make our top 10 list:

 When evaluating the best Maximalist running shoes cushioning is a big part.
 We want to make sure there is ample cushioning that will provide great comfort while you run.

-Some shoes provide more support that others.
+Some shoes provide more support than others.
 Typically, Maximalist shoes will have good arch support, because of the amount of cushioning they provide.
 We’ve gone through each of them to let you know if they have adequate support or could use more.

 Maximalist shoes are for the most part bulky so finding ones that offer flexibility is essential.
 We want you to have the best maximalist running shoes that will allow your feet to move while you run.

 Most running shoes last between 300-600 miles.
 A durable outsole is important for traction and underfoot cushioning.
-A durable midsole also is important to provide long lasting support and shock absorption.
+A durable midsole also is important to provide long-lasting support and shock absorption.
 The upper material needs to be durable enough that no holes or tears happen.

-No one wants sweaty feet that will make your run uncomfortable so we’ve sifted through these maximalist running shoes to let you know which ones offer a good amount of breathability and which ones could be better.
+No one wants sweaty feet that will make your run uncomfortable, so we’ve sifted through these maximalist running shoes to let you know which ones offer a good amount of breathability and which ones could be better.